 Neurostimulators are battery powered pulse generators implanted under the collar bone.
 They send electrical stimulation to the brain.

-You can read this post on electric migraine relief devices for more information.
+You can read this post on electric migraine relief (Cefaly and gammaCore) devices for more information.

 In extreme cases, surgery may be the only migraine treatment that works for certain people.
 The operation involves decompressing certain nerves around the brain and head.
-Please read our guest post on migraine surgery.
+Please read this guest post - Nerve Decompression Migraine Surgery.

 Doctors will usually try all other methods before resorting to surgery.